 The only way to increase your net worth is to either increase your assets or decrease your liabilities.

 Knowing what you would like your net worth to be at the end of the year will help guide your real estate business plan.

 If you aren’t good with numbers or spreadsheets, consider hiring someone who can help.

-And most importantly, remember that even with the best historical data and forecasting, the year may not pan out exactly like your real estate business plan had hoped.
-However, the path to having a successful business is made through establishing goals and holding yourself accountable to meeting them.
+Most importantly, remember that the year may not pan out exactly as you intend.
+However, the path to success in the real estate industry is made by establishing goals and holding yourself accountable to them.